amirali/kutt/README.md

 Signup in kutt.it and in setting menu generate an API Key and run `kutt config-api`

+(plz use python 3 for install and run kutt)
 ```
 > pip install kutt
 ```